peteroupc/encoding/api/com.upokecenter.text.Encodings.md

     public static void EncodeToWriter​(java.lang.String str, ICharacterEncoding enc, IWriter writer) Converts a text string to bytes and writes the bytes to an output byte writer.
-When reading the string, any unpaired surrogate characters are replaced with the replacement character (U + FFFD), and when writing to the byte stream, any characters that can't be encoded are replaced with the byte 0x3f (the question mark character). <p>In the.NET implementation, this method is implemented as an extension
+When reading the string, any unpaired surrogate characters are replaced with the replacement character (U+FFFD), and when writing to the byte stream, any characters that can't be encoded are replaced with the byte 0x3f (the question mark character). <p>In the.NET implementation, this method is implemented as an extension